MazenElfayoumi/MazenElfayoumi/README.md

 - 🌟 **Artificial Intelligence Student** at [Galala University](https://www.gu.edu.eg/), diving deep into AI and machine learning.
 - 🚀 **Passionate about Large Language Models**: Currently developing cutting-edge software harnessing their power.
-- 🧠 **Co-founder of [Brainzx](https://www.brainzx.ai/)**: Offering innovative AI solutions and working on exciting new projects—check out our website in the [🏆 Professional Achievements](#professional-achievements) section.
+- 🧠 **Co-founder of brainzx**: Offering innovative AI solutions and working on exciting new projects—check out our websites in the [🏆 Professional Achievements](#professional-achievements) section.
 - 📄 **Upcoming Paper**: Working on diabetes prediction using various large language models—stay tuned for the source code!
 - 🌐 **Learning Full Stack Web Development**: Expanding skills and exploring new AI technologies.